Domestic Partner Benefits

 Imputed Income and Taxes Worksheet

-Use the Imputed Income and Taxes Worksheet to determine the amount of imputed income associated with your medical and dental benefits.
+Use the Imputed Income and Taxes Worksheet (PDF) to determine the amount of imputed income associated with your medical and dental benefits.
 You will need your:

 • Full-time annual salary (viewable on At Your Service Online)